kevinkovalchik/RawQuant/README.md

+# UPDATE - January 2019

+As of January 4, 2019 we will no longer be providing support for RawQuant.
+Please check out the new replacement for RawQuant, [RawTools](https://github.com/kevinkovalchik/RawTools), which is described in the previous update.

+RawQuant will still be available through the Python Package Index, but we will be making no new updates and will not be providing support on GitHub.
+To reflect this, repository will be archived.
+This means it will be accesible, but read-only (i.e. users will not be able to post new issues).

 # UPDATE - September 2018

 We have developed a replacement for RawQuant called RawTools.
 RawTools has been built from the ground up in C# and built on the Thermo RawFileReader library.
 As a result of these changes, RawTools is substantially faster at data processing compared with RawQuant, and is compatible with data handling on Windows, MacOS, and Linux.
 RawTools also includes a large collection of new features, including quality control tracking!